-- 220 EFRAG acknowledges that the determination of the profit allocated in profit or loss based on the actual service provided over the expected coverage period and quantity of benefits provided by contracts in a group requires the use of significant judgement.
-Nevertheless, EFRAG assesses that the use of coverage units results in reliable information as insurers have extensive experience in applying judgement. - Coverage units for contracts without direct participation features - 221 For insurance contracts without direct participation features, the coverage units reflect the quantity of benefits and expected coverage period of investment-return service, if any, in addition to insurance coverage.
-EFRAG considers this generally leading to reliable information as the profit recognised in profit or loss from contracts accounted for in accordance with the general model faithfully represents both the insurance and investment services provided.
-EFRAG acknowledges that the estimation of coverage units is judgemental but there are disclosures relating to the weighting between insurance and investment-return service which would help with the reliability of the information. - Coverage units for contracts with direct participation features - 222 For insurance contracts with direct participation features, the coverage units reflect the quantity of benefits and expected period of both insurance coverage and investment-related service.
+- 221 EFRAG acknowledges that the determination of the profit allocated in profit or loss based on the actual service provided over the expected coverage period and quantity of benefits provided by contracts in a group requires the use of significant judgement.
+Nevertheless, EFRAG assesses that the use of coverage units results in reliable information as insurers have extensive experience in applying judgement. - Coverage units for contracts without direct participation features - For insurance contracts without direct participation features, the coverage units reflect the quantity of benefits and expected coverage period of investment-return service, if any, in addition to insurance coverage. <a href="EFRAG considers this generally leading to reliable information as the profit recognised in profit or loss from contracts accounted for in accordance with the general model faithfully represents both the insurance and investment services provided.
+EFRAG acknowledges that the estimation of coverage units is judgemental but there are disclosures relating to the weighting between insurance and investment-return service which would help with the reliability of the information. - Coverage units for contracts with direct participation features - 223 For insurance contracts with direct participation features, the coverage units reflect the quantity of benefits and expected period of both insurance coverage and investment-related service.

-- 223 EFRAG considers that the estimation of coverage units is judgemental, but entities would still be able to reliably measure them.
+- 224 EFRAG considers that the estimation of coverage units is judgemental, but entities would still be able to reliably measure them.
 This estimation is made easier because these contracts are substantially investment-related contracts, i.e., the investment-related service components clearly surpass any insurance service entailed.
 As a result, the weighting between insurance and investment would faithfully represent these types of contracts.
-Furthermore, the entity has to disclose the approach used in determining the weighting which would help users to assess the weighting. - 224 IFRS 17 requires that for insurance contracts without direct participation features, the CSM is accreted using the discount rate that was determined at initial recognition of a group of contracts. - 225 Some disagree with this requirement and argue that using current rates to accrete the CSM would better reflect the best estimate of unearned profit.
-EFRAG has assessed the relevance of the use of the locked-in rate from paragraphs 31 to 33 above.
-The arguments used in that assessment are equally valid when assessing reliability. - 226 Hence, EFRAG assesses that accreting the CSM at a locked rate for contracts under the general model leads to reliable information.
+Furthermore, the entity has to disclose the approach used in determining the weighting which would help users to assess the weighting. - Use of locked-in rate for the contractual service margin - 225 IFRS 17 requires that for insurance contracts without direct participation features, the CSM is accreted using the discount rate that was determined at initial recognition of a group of contracts. - 226 Some disagree with this requirement and argue that using current rates to accrete the CSM would better reflect the best estimate of unearned profit.
+EFRAG has assessed the relevance of the use of the locked-in rate from paragraphs 32 to 34 above.
+The arguments used in that assessment are equally valid when assessing reliability. - 227 Hence, EFRAG assesses that accreting the CSM at a locked rate for contracts under the general model leads to reliable information.